pedro-psb/dynamerge/README.md

 # Merge Engine Prototype for Dynaconf 3.x

-This is a prototype of a new merge engine to replace the old one.
+This is a prototype of a new merge engine to dynaconf v3.x

 The main goals are: